 The bank was a zoo yesterday, I would guess on Friday it might just be a lunatic asylum.
 I usually do all of this on line, but it ended up being easier to create accounts in my local branch (after they figured out what they were doing)

 The Itunes store evidently yesterday had it’s own boxing day melt down, Cyber shopping emulates the real world again!

 So this is the first boxing day I have spent in Ottawa in 20 years.
-I grew up in Montreal, and Boxing Day there was simple, all stores opened at noon and away you go (some had sales, etc.,), but I kept hearing about HUGE SALES and GREAT BARGAINS and people lined up for blocks and over $1.4B spent today alone (the second biggest day of buying in the year), all I can say is, Really?
+I grew up in Montreal, and Boxing Day was simple, all stores opened at noon, and away you go.
+I kept hearing about HUGE SALES and GREAT BARGAINS and people lined up for blocks and over $1.4B spent today alone (the second most significant day of buying in the year).
+All I can say is?

 No big whoop here.
-No huge bargains, no big screen tvs, I think we bought some cheap Christmassy tea towels, and I looked at the “Big Hauler” train set at Loblaws, but that is about it.
+No huge bargains, no big-screen TVs, I think we bought some cheap Christmassy tea towels, and I looked at the “Big Hauler” train set at Loblaws, but that is about it.
 Boxing Day?
-Leave it to the pugilists!
+Please leave it to the pugilists!

 Yes, I ended up ponying up $26.00 to buy 150 cheques from my bank yesterday, and I think I am a shmuck for doing it.
 For those of you unsure of exactly what a Schmuck is (and honestly if you don’t a great Christmas gift would the “The Joys of Yiddish” by Leo Rostein, it is an amazing piece of cultural fun).